OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 - **Child Project Channel**: The name of a specific channel.
 If you leave it blank, it will pick the default channel on the child project.
 - **Child Project Release Number**: the release number to deploy.
 The default is empty; it will pull the latest release in the source environment.
 Can supply a specific number, `2021.1.0.14`, or a pattern, `2021.1.1.*`.
 The `.*` is important.
 If the period `.` isn't supplied, you could end up with releases from `2021.1.10.x` or `2021.1.15.x`.
 - **Child Project Release Not Found Error Handle**: what the step should do if the child project doesn't have a matching release number.
 By default, it will skip the step and log a warning.
 You can change that to stop a deployment with an error or not log a warning.
 Recommend leaving it as a warning.
 - **Destination Environment Name**: the name of the environment being deployed to, with the default set to the current environment name.
-Recommend leaving as-is unless you are implementing an "Approval Only" environment between **Staging** and **Proudction** (more on that later).
+Recommend leaving as-is unless you are implementing an "Approval Only" environment between **Staging** and **Production** (more on that later).
 - **Source Environment Name**: the name of the source environment.
 When left blank, the step template will look at the channel's lifecycle, determine what phase the destination environment is in, then look for the environment(s) before that.
 The kicker is Octopus Deploy [lifecycles](https://octopus.com/docs/releases/lifecycles) can have 1 to N environments in a phase.
 Enter a specific environment if the release has to come from a specific source environment.
 Recommend you leave blank.
 - **Child Project Prompted Variables**:  where you supply prompted variables values for the child project.
 - **Force Redeployment**: tells the step template to either redeploy a release or skip it if it has already been deployed.
-In the event you have a deployment target trigger configured for the release orchestration project, you'd want to change the value to `When deploying to specific machines`.
+In the event you have a deployment target trigger configured for the parent project, you'd want to change the value to `When deploying to specific machines`.
 Otherwise leave it as is.
 - **Ignore Specific Machine Mismatch**: this only comes into account if you deploy to specific machine(s), which happens with a deployment target trigger.
 This step will determine if the child project is associated with any of those machines and exit when it cannot find a match.
 Recommend leaving as-is unless there is a particular reason.
 - **Save Release Notes as Artifacts**: the step template will pull all the release notes and build information from the child project and save it in an output variable `ReleaseNotes`.
 Output variables are not easily accessible after a deployment.
 If you want to persist the gathered release notes in the parent project, then set this to `Yes`.
 - **What If**: tells the step template to do everything except the deployment.
 Set to `Yes` if you'd like to approve a release before actually deploying.
 - **Wait for finish**: wait for the deployment to finish before moving on.
 Setting the what if parameter set to `Yes` will cause this parameter to be ignored.
 - **Wait for Deployment**: how long the step template waits for the deployment to finish.
 Once the timeout is exceeded, the child project's deployment is canceled.
 This parameter is the MAX time it will wait.
 If a deployment finishes before the limit, it will stop waiting.
 Leave at 1800 seconds (30 minutes) unless there is a compelling reason.
 - **Scheduling**: Allows you to schedule a deployment in the future.
 Uses [DateTime.TryParse](https://docs.microsoft.com/en-us/dotnet/api/system.datetime.tryparse) to parse the date.
 Recommend using this with a prompted variable.
-- **Use Manual Intervention Approvals in Child Project**: will use the parent project's approvals in the child project.
+- **Auto-Approve Child Project Manual Interventions**: will use the parent project's manual intervention approvals for the child project's manual intervention.
-- **Environment name to pull approvals from**: the environment's name to pull the parent project's approvals.
+- **Approval Environment**: the environment's name where the parent project's manual interventions are located.
 The default is the current environment.
 Change if you are implementing a "Prod Approval" environment.
+- **Approval Tenant**: the name of the tenant where the parent project's manual interventions are located.
+The default is the current tenant.
+Change if you are implementing a "Prod Approval" environment for a single tenant.

 ## Using the Deploy Child Octopus Deploy Project Step Template